 Resilience Hubs are like snowflakes, no two are alike.
-The guidance documents on this site are intended to provide a frame for developing a Resilience Hub but each community will have different sets of goals and priorities for all three resilience modes.
+The core components of a Resilience Hub are intended to provide a frame for a human-centric approach to Resilience Hub implementation, but each community will have different sets of goals and priorities.

 Offering additional services and programs that build relationships, promote community preparedness, and improve residents’ health and well-being.

 Ensuring the ability to communicate within and outside the service area year-around and especially during disruptions and throughout recovery.